aws-amplify/amplify-data/packages/e2e-tests/README.md

 1. Add a new project directory under `amplify-backends`.
 Must also contain a basic `package.json`.
 2. Add a corresponding test file under `__tests__`.
-3. Use the utils to generate / teardown the sandbox with the process controller.
+3. Use the utils to generate / teardown the sandbox withthe process controller.

 ## Using Execa with Jest